Our picks for the Best ice fishing reels in 2019

 The reel holds 45 yards of four pound test, 110 yards of two pound test, or 270 yards of one pound test fishing line.
 It features a gear ratio of 2.6:1 and 4+1 ball bearings.
-Therefore, the Eagle Claw Inline ice reel have free spool release button.
+Therefore, the Eagle Claw Inline ice reel have a free spool release button.
 It weighs seven ounces and is available in black, graphite, or white colors.

 On the other hand, this reel has a minor drawback – it is made for left-hand retrieve.
 So, in case you want to switch it for right-hand use, you will have to do some mechanical work.
-But, it is not a rocket science.
+But, it is not rocket science.
 Just watch this video.

 The Eagle Claw inline ice fishing reel is an interesting looking reel, and it’s priced right.
 While it lacks some of the popular features of other reels, it has the Eagle Claw name.